Skip to content

 You should be able to find out when your energy contract ends by looking at a recent energy bill.
 If you can’t find the end date or it’s not clear, you should get in touch with your business energy supplier.

-Being aware of when your energy contract ends is important, because you’ll be able to start looking for a new tariff before you roll onto a variable rate, which is much more expensive.
+It’s important to know when your energy contract ends.
+It gives you time to start looking for a new tariff before you roll onto a more expensive variable rate.

 How long does it take to switch?